bgamari/ghc-wiki-import/commentary/compiler/hs-syn-type.md

 - [compiler/hsSyn/HsUtils.lhs](/trac/ghc/browser/ghc/compiler/hsSyn/HsUtils.lhs): utility functions (no data types).

-There is significant of mutual recursion between modules, and hence a couple of `lhs-boot` files.
+There is significant mutual recursion between modules, and hence a couple of `lhs-boot` files.
 Look at `wiki:ModuleDependencies` to see the dependencies.